Martinz64/picrew-archiver/README.md

 I made this simple python script to download all of the assets of a picrew (for archival reasons)

+This will only download the png's, you will have to combine them on a photo editor like GIMP or Photoshop

 How to use: